Lymphatic Drainage Massage Machine: When Studios Need Both Chair + Pressotherapy

 Not every studio needs both.
 The honest segmentation below saves money and floor space for studios where one tool covers the client base.

 Executive wellness lounges, hotel and resort spas, corporate wellness rooms, and stress-relief-focused day spas serve clients seeking relaxation and premium experience.
 Pressotherapy is overkill in these contexts; the compression-suit-and-tubes setup conflicts with the polished spa experience these clients expect.
-Invest in two or three premium zero-gravity chairs from a commercial manufacturer, train staff on session protocols, and price at $40-$60 per session.
+Invest in two or three premium zero-gravity chairs from a commercial manufacturer (Vacuactivus De-Stress Lounge line is one such option), train staff on session protocols, and price at $40-$60 per session.
 The chair revenue model works on volume and ambiance, not treatment depth.
 For deeper coverage of the chair-specific buyer decision, see Zero Gravity Massage Chair: How Reclined Position Triples Recovery which addresses chair-only studio operations.

 When BOTH Make Sense (The Synergy Case)